 Record Error Image compression could not be performed for some reason during image data recording.
 Perform a zoom operation to change the composition of the image and shoot it again.
+RETRY POWER ON The lens came into contact with an obstruction while moving.
+The camera will turn off automatically when this message appears.
+Remove the obstruction and turn power back on again.
 SYSTEM ERROR Your camera system is corrupted.
 Contact your retailer or a CASIO authorized service center.
 The card is locked.
 The LOCK switch of the SD, SDHC, or SDXC memory card loaded in the camera is in the locked position.
 You cannot store images to or delete images from a memory card that is locked.
+The file could not be created.
+A Quick Collage image could not be created because the creation date of an image in memory is outside the allowable range (1995/1/1 to 2049/12/31).
+Delete the problem image and try again.
 There are no files.
 There are no files in built-in memory or on the memory card.
-There is no image to register.
-The setup you are trying to save is for an image that cannot be saved as a user "CUSTOM SHOT" scene.
+There are not enough images for a collage.
+A Quick Collage image cannot be created because the number of images available in camera memory is less than the minimum required by the selected layout.
+Store at lease the minimum number of images required by the selected layout.
 This card is not formatted.
 The memory card loaded in the camera is not formatted.
-Format the memory card (page 180).
+Format the memory card (page 181).
 This file cannot be played.
 The file you are trying to access is corrupted or is a type that cannot be displayed by this camera.
 This function cannot be used.
 This message will appear part way through an operation when you attempt to use a function that is not allowed in combination with another function.